cwells/taskgraph/README.md

 side-effects, and generally encourages write-only code.

-Refactoring the methods to be decorated with `task.requires` to be more functional likely allows for parallelization of some portion of the current code.
+Refactoring the methods to be decorated with `task.requires` to be more functional should allow for parallelization of some portion of the current code.